apache/arrow/java/README.md

 ## Setup Build Environment

 install:
- - java 7 or later
+ - Java 8 or later
- - maven 3.3 or later
+ - Maven 3.3 or later

 ## Building and running tests